visgl/luma.gl/dev-docs/RFCs/v6.1/transform-webgl1-support.md

 There can only be one vec4 (four component vector) output.
 When using WebGL2 TransformFeedback API, there can be more than one varying that can be captured into a Buffer.
 But given we are using full render cycle to render into color buffer, output is limited to one vec4.

-### GPU CPU sync

-Under WebGL2, `Transform` allows data to remain on GPU memory and be consumed by the render cycles without syncing with the CPU.
-But under WebGL1, we need to perform readPixels after every run, resulting in CPU and GPU sync.

 ## Conclusion: